bushstas/classy-loader/README.md

 Shortcuts are named as image file extentions (png, gif, jpeg, jpg).
 Second parts are image file names.

-So you will have hese styles:
+So you will have these styles:

 ```scss
 .item {